-Who is Mother Nature?
-Is she a beautiful goddess draped in a fern dress?
+Is Mother Nature a lovely goddess draped in green?
 Or an old hag that stirs up violent tornadoes?
-Hold on to your mossy hat.
-You’re about to learn one of life’s divine mysteries.
-And why it’s critical for you to care.
+If you dare, I’m going to share one of life’s special mysteries.
+And why it’s important for you, me, everyone to care.

-Let’s begin with a true story from my garden…
+Let’s begin with a story.
+Once upon a time, in my garden…

 Bees, poppies, and worm poop